| | Because in our 12 months in government we set an

 Suva on May 19 nor did it take any action to curb the violence against the

+Indian community in isolated rural settlements.
 Morale in the police force is at an all-time low.
 Its

 administration and operational efficiency are seriously hampered by poor